Chibez/The-most-important-crypto-commerce-tool-to-help-humans-cooperate/README.md

-In my view I covered extensively the most important aspects and tools of the crypto word at large and how they can be put into proper use.
+In my view I covered extensively the most important aspects and tools of the crypto world at large and how they can be put into proper use.

-They are as follows;
+They are as follows:

 The importance of cyber security in digital currencies